qooxdoo/qooxdoo/docs/development/compiler/internals/CustomAppStartup.md

-If you just want to change the title of the application web page, the easier way to do it is set the title on the Application object - if you're using the compiler API, see the `title` property of `qxcompiler.app.Application`, but if you're using `qx` command line tool modify your `compile.json` to look like
+If you just want to change the title of the application web page, the easier way to do it is set the title on the Application object - if you're using the compiler API, see the `title` property of `qx.tool.compiler.app.Application`, but if you're using `qx` command line tool modify your `compile.json` to look like
 this: